CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/mohive-prerequisites.md

 Cookies | enabled
 Javascript | enabled

+**Adobe will stop updating and distributing the Adobe Flash Player, used by Legacy Desktop mode for Mohive contents at the end of 2020.**

 ### Legacy Tablet Mode (Flash Runtime)

 - Tablet support requires any Apple iPad from version 2 onwards, with latest iOS version.
 - Only available for customers using the Legacy Tablet Mode in previous Mohive versions.
 - Other customers are invited to use the Multi-devices Mode (HTML5 runtime)

+**Adobe will stop updating and distributing the Adobe Flash Player, used by Legacy Tablet mode for Mohive contents at the end of 2020.**